Wework

 92% of the traffic came from mobile, yet the conversion rate was 0.7%

 Our deep dive into the analytics for this initial audit quickly revealed a stark reality.
-While an overwhelming 92% of WeWork India's user traffic flowed from mobile devices, the conversion rate on these very devices lingered at a dismal 0.7%.
+While an overwhelming 92% of WeWork India's user traffic flowed from mobile devices with an abysmal 0.7% conversion rate.

 We began by analyzing the existing booking funnel, which consisted of eight steps across both mobile and desktop platforms.
 The funnel tracked users from session start through to final purchase, including viewing workspace lists, selecting items, adding to cart, and completing checkout.